OpenNews/schedule-data-loader/README.md

 ### What this script does
-This script takes data from a Google spreadsheet, converts it to a JSON array where each object has keys corresponding to the spreadsheet column names, then then stores that JSON and/or automatically commits it to a GitHub repo.
+This script takes data from a Google spreadsheet, converts it to a JSON array where each object has keys corresponding to the spreadsheet column names, then then stores a JSON file and/or automatically commits it to a GitHub repo.

 ### Use cases
 It's a common pattern to use Google spreadsheets as an ad-hoc CMS, then need to pull that data into JSON to power a web app.
 It's also a common pattern to use GitHub Pages to serve up a simple web app.
-This script provides a little glue between these two patterns, taking advantage of GitHub Pages' automatic rebuild when a new commit is pushed to your repository.
+This script provides some glue between these two workflows, taking advantage of GitHub Pages' automatic rebuild when a new commit is pushed to your repository.

 A version of this script provides data to the [SRCCON schedule app](https://github.com/OpenNews/srccon-schedule);